Cotula turbinata L

 Cotula turbinata is a pretty, early flowering annual that can be seen popping up in grassy patches along sidewalks and other moist open places throughout the Western Cape in late winter and early spring.

-This is a soft annual herb, 150-300mm tall; leaves alternate, finely divided.
+This is a soft annual herb, 40-410 mm tall; leaves alternate, finely divided.
 Flower heads solitary, 4-12mm wide; peduncle becoming prominently inflated apically in fruit; bracts in 2 rows, 3-5-nerved.
-Florets of three types: (1) the outermost series of disciform florets which lack a corolla and are borne on long pedicels, (2) an adjacent series of ray-like florets with the outermost of the four lobes greatly elongated, and (3) inner series of four-lobed disc florets.
-The ray-like florets are usually white, although they can sometimes be yellow.
+Florets of three types: (1) the outermost series of disciform florets which lack a corolla and are borne on long pedicels, (2) an adjacent series of ray-like florets with the outermost of the four lobes greatly elongated, and (3) inner series of 4-lobed disc florets.
+The ray-like florets are usually white, rarely pale yellow.
 The disc florets are either white or more commonly yellow.
-Flowering time: winter to spring (July to October).
+Flowering time is early winter to spring (May to October).

-Cotula turbinata is a widespread and relatively common species and as a result is characterized as LC (Least Concern) (Foden & Potter 2005).
+Cotula turbinata is a widespread and relatively common species and as a result is assessed as Least Concern (LC) on the Red List of South African Plants.
+(Foden & Potter 2005).

 Distribution and habitat

 Cotula turbinata is endemic to the winter-rainfall region of South Africa and occurs from the Cedarberg Mountains to Cape Town and eastwards to De Hoop (Manning & Goldblatt 2012).
-The species occur mostly in disturbed and/or sandy areas and as a result is often found in mass along grassy road verges and park lawns.
+The species occurs mostly in disturbed and/or sandy areas and as a result is often found growing along grassy road verges and in park lawns.

 Derivation of name and historical aspects